Farm

 Given the expense of everything in California, we cycled from small strawbale house to stick built to modular/manufactured, and back to strawbale in an effort to find an ideal mix of the famous three: affordable, quality, soon(ish).

-The main order of business will be soil improvement.
+The main order of business will be encouraging biologically-driven soil improvement to remedy this.

 2023 The Start